Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 When the solution is run, a new browser window/tab opens, as well as a console application.
 The browser will navigate to `http://localhost:58118/`.

 An async [WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) controller handles the request.
-It stores a new document using Entity Framework and sends an NServiceBus message to the endpoint running in the console application.
+It stores a new document using Entity Framework and sends an NServiceBus message to the endpoint hosted in the console application.

-The message will be processed by the NServiceBus message handler and print `"Message received at endpoint"` to the console.
-The message handler also updates the previously created entity.
+The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"` begin printed to the console.
+The handler will also update the previously created entity.

 ## Configuration

-The host is configures NServiceBus with the `UseNServiceBus` extension method:
+The endpoint is configured using the `UseNServiceBus` extension method:

 snippet: txsession-nsb-configuration

-The configuration enables the transactional session functionalty using `endpointConfiguration.EnableTransactionalSession()`.
-Note that the transactional session feature also requires the outbox to be enabled.
+The transactional session is enabled via `endpointConfiguration.EnableTransactionalSession()` method call.
+Note that the transactional session feature requires [the Outbox](/nservicebus/outbox/) to be enabled.

-ASP.NET Core is configured using the `ConfigureWebHostDefaults` extension method.
-A custom middleware is registered to manage the `ITransactionalSession` lifetime:
+ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom middleware is registered for the `ITransactionalSession` lifetime management:

 snippet: txsession-web-configuration